 When you need to restore or stabilize your teeth, a dental crown may be your best option.
 Dr. Mary Sue Stonisch at Faircourt Dental Smile Studio in Grosse Pointe, Michigan, creates custom-made crowns from high-quality materials that look and function just like your natural teeth.
 We DO NOT outsource.
-All of our laboratory crowns are custom made by hand in the U.S. If you live in the Grosse Pointe area and need a dental crown, call the friendly team at Faircourt Dental Smile Studio or use the convenient online booking form.
+All of our laboratory crowns are custom-made by hand in the U.S. If you live in the Grosse Pointe area and need a dental crown, call the friendly team at Faircourt Dental Smile Studio.

 A dental crown is an artificial tooth that replaces or covers the part of your tooth that appears above the gumline.
 Dr. Stonisch may recommend a dental crown to save a decayed or broken tooth that might otherwise require extraction.